The crazy story behind MLB’s last forfeit

 'What if?'
 Tony Gwynn and the chase for history in 1994

-SAN DIEGO -- It's been 78 years since Ted Williams defied the odds.
-Seventy-eight years since Williams, a son of San Diego who grew into one of baseball’s greatest hitters, played two games on Sept.
+It's been more than 78 years since Ted Williams defied the odds.
+More than 78 years since Williams, a son of San Diego who grew into one of baseball’s greatest hitters, played two games on Sept.
 28, 1941.
-Sitting on a .400 batting average entering the season’s final day, Williams played
+Sitting on a .400 batting average entering the season’s final day, Williams

 Crews, Olin families persevere so many years later